linien-org/linien/README.md

 pip3 install linien
 ```

-Run the application by calling
+On Linux, you may run the application by calling

 ```bash
 linien
 ```

+in a terminal.

 If this doesn\'t work, your local bin directory (e.g. \~/.local/bin) is
 probably missing in your PATH.
 In this case you can open Linien with